sergesiluyanov/alex_alekhin_qa_task/REPORT.md

 3. Navigate to Apify Console
 4. Wait for configuration to load
 5. Open Advanced configuration section
+6. Set `maxConcurrency` to 1 (for valid results)
-6. Set `maxPagesPerCrawl` to a random value (1-10) and save to fixture
+7. Set `maxPagesPerCrawl` to a random value (1-10) and save to fixture
-7. Save and start the actor
+8. Save and start the actor
-8. Wait for actor to complete
+9. Wait for actor to complete
-9. Export results
+10. Export results
-10. Download results
+11. Download results
-11. Verify that the number of downloaded items matches the configured `maxPagesPerCrawl` value
+12. Verify that the number of downloaded items matches the configured `maxPagesPerCrawl` value

 **Coverage**: This test covers the **required E2E flow** specified in the assignment.